joshbruce/fourth-earth-raw/public/content.md

 "I want to persuade this person to do this thing."
 That could result in the narrator saying, "That person didn't require persuasion, they do it."
 Or, the narrator might say, "This person is a member of a military operations team with training to avoid manipulation, the challenge level is 5 mental" (presuming a mental battery).
 Then the player spends and rolls as usual.

-This way game mechanics can be generated on an as needed basis instead of asking players and narrators to not only create storyline assets but also game mechanics for each type of possible interaction.
+This way game mechanics can be generated on an as needed basis instead of restraining players and narrators to a finite list of interaction types.

 For combat actions two additional action steps are recommended to maintain consistency and transparency:

 1. Calculating the challenge level of the defender.
 2. Calculating the number of points drained from the defender's health battery.

 Combat action targets the health battery directly.
-The challenge level determines how hard the target is to hit; therefore, the qualities used shoud help the defender avoid being hit or make it easier for the attacker to hit the defender.
+The challenge level determines how hard the target is to hit; therefore, the qualities used should help the defender avoid being hit or make it easier for the attacker to hit the defender.
 It's recommended that the qualities avoid increasing complexity.

 Consider character A (attacker) attacking character B (defender) with a longsword.
-Character B has 1 rank in two-handed weapons and 1 rank the longsword specifically.
+Character B has 1 rank in two-handed weapons and 1 rank in the longsword specifically.
 Meanwhile, character A doesn't have any ranks yet.
-Therefore, character B has more knowledge and experience in that type of attack than character A and is awarded 1 challenege level for each rank; 2 in this case.
+Therefore, character B has more knowledge and experience in that type of attack and weapon and is awarded 1 challenege level for each rank; 2 in this case.
 Character A spends 2 physical to hit character B. (It's recommended that the challenge level not go above 7.)

 Now let's calculate the drain on the health battery.
 In our game the longsword drains 2 points.
-Character B loses 2 points from their health battery.
+Character B absorbs all of that potential energy and loses 2 points from their health battery.

 Any method can be used so long as it is consistently applied across all living beings, is known, and seems appropriate for the setting and theme.